1893 Sea Islands hurricane: Impact

 Damage was reported as far north as Maine.
 Some areas, particularly New York City and Long Island, were already reeling from what later came to be known as the 1893 New York hurricane that had struck the region just days before, on August 24, and were damaged anew by this storm.
-"Immense" damage was reported to shade trees and telegraph and telephone wires in Washington.
-In Annapolis, Maryland "hardly a tree was left standing" and Baltimore reported the worst flooding since 1868.
+"Immense" damage was reported to shade trees and telegraph and telephone wires in Washington, DC.
+In Annapolis, Maryland, "hardly a tree was left standing" and Baltimore reported the worst flooding since 1868.
 In New Jersey, damage was "heavy" in the New Brunswick area, and many trees were downed and roofs were blown off in Trenton.
 Damage was heavy all along the New Jersey coast and breakers were described as the biggest ever witnessed.
 Railroad tracks were under four feet of water between Bay Head and Berkley.
-In New York, several people died in The Rockaways, and a number of people were killed at points along the Hudson River when tow boats were destroyed.
+In New York, several people died in the Rockaways, and a number of people were killed at points along the Hudson River when tow boats were destroyed.
 Crops were heavily damaged in Pennsylvania and upstate New York.
 Boats were wrecked and sunk in the Dunkirk area.
 In Brooklyn, where 13 houses under construction were destroyed, damage was "severe" and Gravesend Bay was "littered with the wrecks of small yachts and boats."
 In Coney Island, roofs were lifted off big buildings and carried for blocks.
 Waves topped the seawall by 15 feet at Battery Park.
 Damage was heavy at resorts on Long Island and it was the worst storm on the New England coast in 20 years.